tochman/the_blue_print/chapters/02-building-react-applications.md

 This difference might seem small, but it fundamentally changes how users interact with your application.
 SPAs feel more like native applications, which is why they've become the standard for modern web development.
 :::

-## React Router: Bringing Navigation to Life
+## React Router: bringing navigation to life

-Now that you understand why SPAs need special routing solutions, let's explore React Router—the de facto standard for handling navigation in React applications.
+Now that you understand why SPAs need special routing solutions, let's explore React Router: the de facto standard for handling navigation in React applications.

 React Router enables declarative, component-based routing that maintains React's compositional patterns.
 Instead of having a separate routing configuration file, you define routes using React components, making your routing logic part of your component tree.